Recommended tech tools to make retrieval practice quick and easy

 laptop circle.jpg

+There are lots of tech tools that make retrieval practice, spacing, interleaving, and feedback quick and easy.
+How can you sort through all of them?
 Here’s a roundup of tech tools that harness retrieval practice and provide features in line with the science of learning.
 Each tech tool has free options, can be used during and outside of class, and includes instant feedback.

 FlipGrid is platform where students respond to brief prompts via informal videos.
 Powerful for both K-12 and higher education, students engage in retrieval practice without even knowing it.
 Bonus: Students can respond to each other's videos for interactive and elaborative feedback.